 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Collect, analyse and interpret global trade information to aid decisions in logistics management
+- Collect, analyse and interpret global trade information to aid decisions in maritime logistics management

-- Use intelligent techniques for knowledge discovery to solve real-life problems in logistics management
+- Use intelligent techniques for knowledge discovery to solve real-life problems in maritime logistics management

 - Critically assess business analytics solutions and their applicability to the decision making process arising in diverse contexts

 - Define and constructively justify recommended choices in management and maritime logistics based on supporting evidence, critical thinking and professional judgment